OCHA-DAP/hdx-python-scraper/doc/main.md

         tab="sources",
     )

-The first parameter is the Runner object.
-The second is a dictionary of outputs such as to Google Sheets, Excel or JSON.
-The third optional parameter `additional_sources` enables additional sources to be declared according to a specification eg. from YAML:
+The first optional parameter `additional_sources` enables additional sources to be declared according to a specification eg. from YAML:

     additional_sources:
       - indicator: "#food-prices"